avaframe/AvaFrame/docs/Visualisation.rst

 * apply the filter **TableToPoints** and set X, Y, Z for the X, Y, Z columns

-* switching to the **RenderView** you can now look at all the different particle properties you have saved for all exported time steps
+* switch to the **RenderView**:  you can look at all the different particle properties you have saved for all exported time steps

-* there is also the option to save an animation over all time steps
+* it is also possible to save an animation over all time steps